MFridlyand/MiniLang/readme_eng.txt

     * arrays
     * user defined functions and recursion
-    * possibility to extend functionality by adding built-in functions The main purpose of the writing this language is to have the simplest implementation possible , there is no AST built, no byte code is generated.
+    * possibility to extend functionality by adding built-in functions The main purpose behind writing this language is to have the simplest implementation possible , there is no AST built, no byte code is generated.
 The input stream is divided into tokens by the simplest lexer, then recursive descent algorithm is used to perform all the computations.
 Let's take a look at a few examples: